-- Students must pass a Praxis exam to demonstrate their competence in school psychology prior to completion of the program. - 2.
+- 1. Students must earn a passing score of 165 on the Praxis 2 exam to demonstrate their competence in school psychology prior to completion of the program.
+Upon passing the Praxis 2 with a score of 165, the student is eligible to apply to become a Nationally Certified School Psychologist (NCSP). - 2.
 Students prepare a Graduate Research Project which includes a formal research paper and a program evaluation.
 The Graduate Research Project content summarizes a topic which the student chooses to study in depth.
 The evaluation is a reflection on professional growth during the program.
+The research portion of the project will be completed in EDPY 636/EDPY 690 for students entering the program in fall 2010.
+In addition to the Graduate Research Project, students are required to present their research paper to a panel. - Students will complete a performance-based portfolio during Internship/Fieldwork.